Francisco de Montejo: Early years

 On his return to Cuba, Montejo joined the Hernán Cortés expedition in an attempt to seize control of the newly-discovered lands.
 He became one of Cortés's most important lieutenants, serving as captain of one ship and its company of soldiers.
-He fought in the bloody campaign in Tobasco and was then sent north with two small ships to find a suitable site for a permanent town.
+He fought in the bloody campaign in Tabasco and was then sent north with two small ships to find a suitable site for a permanent town.
 The site he identified became Villa Rica de la Vera Cruz and Montejo was appointed one of its first alcaldes (chief town administrators).
 Throughout this early phase of the conquest, Cortés showed high regard for Montejo.

-In July 1519 Montejo was sent to the Spanish Court to provide news of the conquest and defend Cortés's authority against claims by Velázquez.
+In July 1519, Montejo was sent to the Spanish Court to provide news of the conquest and defend Cortés's authority against claims by Velázquez.
 He also presented the emperor with a rich treasure of gold, silver and jewels that had already been seized in New Spain Montejo successfully represented Cortés in Castile until 1522 when he returned to the new City of Mexico, established on the ruins of the old Aztec capital.
-Cortés rewarded him handsomely with the assignment of encomiendas, notably the rich and populous town of Atzcapotzalco.
+Cortés rewarded him handsomely with the assignment of encomiendas, notably the rich and populous town of Azcapotzalco.

 By this time, Montejo was a wealthy and prestigious conquistador.
 In addition to his holdings in New Spain, he held encomiendas in Cuba and properties in Salamanca, Spain.
 For a couple years Montejo appeared ready to settle in New Spain.
 He built a luxurious home in Mexico City and developed his haciendas and mines.
 However, in 1524 he was again sent to Spain to defend Cortés against charges that he had become too powerful and independent of the Crown's best interests.
 Montejo was successful in his advocacy and also won special favor at Court for tact and obvious talents.
 In 1525 in Seville Montejo married Beatriz de Herrera, the wealthy widow of conquistador Alonso Esquivel.
 In 1526 he was awarded his own coat of arms.

 Yucatán

 After settling affairs for Cortés, Montejo began to search for his next opportunity.
 The conquest by Cortés had set the standard for success and other ambitious conquistadors wanted to emulate him.
-Montejo thought that Yucatan provided such an opportunity.
+Montejo thought that Yucatán provided such an opportunity.
 The coastline was dotted with towns and the interior was rumored to contain wealthy civilizations and spectacular cities.

-In 1526 Montejo traveled to Grenada to petition the Spanish king, Charles V, for permission to conquer and colonize Yucatan.
+In 1526 Montejo traveled to Grenada to petition the Spanish king, Charles V, for permission to conquer and colonize Yucatán.
 His request was supported by Pánfilo de Narváez, another veteran conquistador.
-Montejo argued persuasively that Yucatan would serve as a center of trade for the region and enrich the Crown.
+Montejo argued persuasively that Yucatán would serve as a center of trade for the region and enrich the Crown.
 His formal petition was submitted on November 19, 1526 and quickly approved by Charles and the Council of the Indies on December 8.